clojure/tools.analyzer/README.md

 March 2014.
 Video
 [here](https://www.youtube.com/watch?v=KhRQmT22SSg&list=PLZdCLR02grLp__wRg5OTavVj4wefg69hM&index=11).

-Note that the analyzer in this library should not to be used directly, instead platform specific extensions should be used.
+Note that the analyzer in this library should not to be used directly as it lacks any knowledge about host-specific special forms and it should only be considered as a building platform for host-specific analyzers.
-Currently the following platform specific extensions exist: [tools.analyzer.jvm](https://github.com/clojure/tools.analyzer.jvm), [tools.analyzer.js](https://github.com/clojure/tools.analyzer.js)
+Currently the following platform specific analyzers written on top of tools.analyzer exist: [tools.analyzer.jvm](https://github.com/clojure/tools.analyzer.jvm), [tools.analyzer.js](https://github.com/clojure/tools.analyzer.js)

 * [Example Usage](#example-usage)
 * [AST Quickref](#ast-quickref)